eclipse-swtimagej/SWTImageJ/README.md

 #### Dialogs

-The HTML dialog uses the SWT Browser
+The HTML dialog uses the SWT Browser.

-Some dialog uses  JFace
+Some dialogs are based on JFace.

 #### GenericDialog